saeidsheikhi/5G-Traffic-Text-Intrusion-Dataset/README.md

 df_train2 = pd.read_csv('data/Train_subset_2.csv')
 df_train = pd.concat([df_train1, df_train2], ignore_index=True)

+# For easy use with the Hugging Face ecosystem, convert the pandas DataFrame
-# Convert to a Hugging Face Dataset object for easy use with LLMs
+# to a Dataset object.
+This is a recommended step for training.
 hf_dataset = Dataset.from_pandas(df_train)

 print("Dataset loaded and converted successfully!")